 The US National Tsunami Hazard Mitigation Program (NTHMP) supports the development of inundation maps for all US coastal areas through numerical modeling of tsunami inundation.
 This includes high-resolution modeling and mapping of at-risk and highly populated areas as well as the development of inundation estimates for non-modeled and low hazard areas.
-This report describes the development of inundation maps for the northern part of the New Jersey State which in not covered by the Atlantic City NGDC tsunami DEM (Taylor et al, 2009, Tehranirad et al., 2015).
+This report describes the development of inundation maps for a region covered by the Cape Hatteras NGDC tsunami DEM (Taylor et al, 2008).

 In section 2, background information about the mapped area is provided.
-Possible tsunami sources that threaten the upper United States East Coast (USEC), and are considered in this analysis, are described.
+Possible tsunami sources that threaten the United States East Coast (USEC), and are considered in this analysis, are described.
 Modeling inputs are described in section 3.
 Section 4 presents simulation results and the development of mapping products.
 The process of obtaining the tsunami inundation line, which is the most significant result of this work, is explained in this section.
-Three appendices provide information about GIS data storage and content (Appendix A), modeling inputs (Appendix B), and NTHMP inundation mapping guidelines (Appendix C).
+Three appendices provide information about GIS data storage and content (Appendix A), modeling inputs (Appendix B), and NTHMP inundation mapping guide-lines (Appendix C).